jsoendermann/hapttic/README.md

 ## Isn't this just a reinvention of CGI?

 The basic idea is pretty similar.
-The main advantage of hapttic is ease of setting up with a simple Docker image that lets you connect a shell script to a http endpoint.
+The main advantage of hapttic is ease of setup with a simple Docker image that lets you quickly connect a shell script to a http endpoint.

 ## Show me an example